James Yap: Player profile

 Standing at 6 ft 3 in, Yap plays the shooting guard position, but is also capable of playing small forward.
 Yap is a player who constantly attacks the basket and is known for his ability to convert difficult layups.
 He is known for his ability to create shots for himself and is a competent three-point shooter.

 In the early part of his career, Yap was considered just a scorer and was rarely seen playing defense.
 In recent years, aside from his abilities on offense, he has established himself as a standout defender and greatly improved his defense and rebounding.
 Known by the nickname "Big Game James", Yap has also been noted being one of the premier clutch performers in the PBA, after making many crucial shots during clutch time.
 His killer crossovers and explosiveness to the basket has earned him the nickname "Man with a Million Moves".
 Coach Tim Cone has listed Yap as one of the best players he has ever handled, explaining: "I got lot of favorites, but yeah, James of course is one of my favorites.
 James comes through more than anybody else (when the game demands it).
 That’s what makes him special, the ability not to get too high or too low.
 He plays at level of calmness I've never seen in a player before."

-Media personality

-Journalists and others gave Yap several nicknames including "King James", "Big Game James", "The Man with a Million Moves", "Big Game", and "Boy Thunder".

 Political career

 In the 2022 elections, Yap ran for the city council (Sangguniang Panlungsod) of San Juan, Metro Manila.
 Along with his former Purefoods teammates Paul Artadi and Don Allado, they ran under the ticket of incumbent reelectionist mayor Francis Zamora.
 Running under PDP–Laban (national party) and Team Makabagong San Juan (local party), Yap garnered 21,427 votes, ranking fourth in the 1st district's six seats.
 Yap, Artadi, Allado, Zamora, and Ervic Vijandre, all basketball players, were all elected and were dubbed the San Juan "first five," a reference to the starting lineup in basketball.

+In 2025, he will run for re-election, this time under Partido Federal ng Pilipinas.